 - Be broad and introductory in scope, not too narrow or specific. - Adequately cover theory, principles, and concepts - Use skills and applications to reinforce and develop concepts (don't add concepts to supplement skills) - Be measurable - Be specific about what content the learner is expected to engage. - Use verbs that connote analysis, not simply recall, require cognitive outcomes (see Taxonomy in the Appendix).
 For instance, rather than "understand," "identify" or "describe," say "explain" or "compare and contrast."
 Use active verbs for observable student skills.
-For instance, "describe animal hunting behavior" does not indicate what specific capabilities students would need to demonstrate; "compare and contrast social aspects of hunting tactics of major mammals" does i) Content
+For instance, "describe animal hunting behavior" does not indicate what specific capabilities students would need to demonstrate; "compare and contrast social aspects of hunting tactics of major mammals" does i) Course Content

 In this section, include a complete listing of the topics taught in the course.
+For courses with Lecture and Lab, only include the topics taught in the Lecture portion.